Your personal injury claim is made up of two things: economic damages and pain and suffering damages.

 - The second biggest variable is the venue.
 We help you understand the jury award climate in every jurisdiction in Maryland.
 You can also look at verdict and settlement statistics in other states here.

 - How do lawyers, adjusters, and juries value personal injury claims?

-- Most medical malpractice cases we handle involve potential pain and suffering awards that exceed Maryland's cap on pain and suffering damages.
-This article takes a look at how the cap impacts the settlement value of medical malpractice cases in Maryland.
+- Most medical malpractice cases we handle involve potential pain and suffering awards that exceed Maryland’s cap on pain and suffering damages.
+This article examines how the cap impacts the settlement value of medical malpractice cases in Maryland.